 - It's hard to avoid waking up at the crack of dawn while camping during the summer.
 Later sunrises in the fall make it easier to sleep in and recharge your batteries

-Plan a Day Trip to Kings Mountain State and National Military Park
+9. Plan a Day Trip to Kings Mountain State and National Military Park

 York County is home to numerous outdoor green spaces, waterways, and historic sites – but only one State Park and one National Military Park that rolls all of these things into one.
 Discover Kings Mountain State Park and Kings Mountain National Military Park for a day filled with nature’s beauty, American Revolution history, and more!